stereotype441/language/working/enhanced-constructors/feature-specification.md

 non-redirecting generative constructors.
 This means that unlike function augmentations, constructor augmentations can't run arbitrary code before the augmented code, and they can't change the values of arguments.
-They can only add initializers and/or asserts and possibly a `super` call, and additional code to be run _after_ the augmented constructor.
+They can only add initializers and/or asserts, possibly a `super` call, and additional code to be run _after_ the augmented constructor.
 Then everything is run in a prescribed order that preserves the appropriate soundness guarantees.

-Once enhanced constructors are implemented, we will have the opportunity to revisit how augmentation applies to non-redirecting generative constructors, making them work a lot more like function augmentations.
+If we decide to go ahead with enhanced constructors _before_ adding support for augmenting constructors, then we will have the opportunity to revisit how augmentation applies to non-redirecting generative constructors, making them work a lot more like function augmentations.
 In particular, we should be able to allow a constructor augmentation to either contain an `augmented(ARGUMENTS)` expression instead of a `super` constructor invocation expression, or to simply invoke the `super` constructor directly.
 This will allow constructor augmentations to run arbitrary code before, after, or instead of the augmented code, and the order in which code executes will be straightforward, since it will follow the same pattern that function augmentations follow.

-Not all of the complexity of constructor augmentations goes away, though.
-We will probably need some extra flow analysis rules to ensure that the augmenting constructor initializes any new fields that have been introduced through the augmentation process, but doesn't try to initialize any fields that the augmented constructor initializes.
+Not all of the complexity of constructor augmentations would go away, though.
+We would probably need some extra flow analysis rules to ensure that the augmenting constructor initializes any new fields that have been introduced through the augmentation process, but doesn't try to initialize any fields that the augmented constructor initializes.